 So here lies both our secret and our obstacle to a lasting satisfaction: God reduces it to our will and our choice to show love even when we don’t feel like it.

-Question: What helps you show love when you don’t feel like it?
+Tell me what you think: What helps you show love when you don’t feel like it?
 To leave a comment, just click here.